EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

 - Open the Chrome console (⌘+Option+J on Mac, Ctrl, Shift and J on PC), “Network” tab or launch Charles Proxy.

-- Then go to the connection page to your Boursorama Banque customer account and log in.
+- Then go to the login page for your Boursorama Banque customer account and log in.

 Surprise, Boursorama Banque is tracking you in the customer area: